Rudolf Peierls: Early life

 Rudolf Ernst Peierls was born in the Berlin suburb of Oberschöneweide, the youngest of three children of Heinrich Peierls an electrical engineer, from a family of Jewish merchants.
-His father was the managing director of a cable factory of Allgemeine Elektrizitäts-Gesellschaft (AEG), and his mother was his father's first wife, Elisabeth (née Weigert).
+His father was the managing director of a cable factory of Allgemeine Elektricitäts-Gesellschaft (AEG), and his mother was his father's first wife, Elisabeth (née Weigert).
 Rudolf had an older brother, Alfred, and an older sister, Annie.
 His mother died from Hodgkin's lymphoma in 1921, and his father married Else Hermann, the sister-in-law of the playwright Ludwig Fulda.
 The family was Jewish, but assimilated, and Peierls and his siblings were baptised as Lutherans.
 When he came of age, Peierls left the church.

 Peierls commenced school a year late because he needed glasses, and his parents did not trust him not to lose them or break them.
 After two years at the local preparatory school, he entered his local gymnasium, the Humboldt Gymnasium, where he spent the next nine years, passing his abitur examinations in 1925.
 He wanted to study engineering, but his parents, who doubted his practical abilities, suggested physics instead.
 He entered the University of Berlin, where he listened to lectures by Max Planck, Walther Bothe and Walther Nernst.
 Fellow students included Kurt Hirsch and Käte Sperling.
 The physics laboratory classes were overcrowded, so the first year students were encouraged to take theoretical physics courses instead.
 Peierls found that he liked the subject.

-In 1926 Peierls decided to transfer to the University of Munich where Arnold Sommerfeld, who was considered to be the greatest teacher of theoretical physics, was.
+In 1926 Peierls decided to transfer to the University of Munich to study under Arnold Sommerfeld, who was considered to be the greatest teacher of theoretical physics.
 Fellow students there included Hans Bethe, Hermann Brück and William V. Houston.
 At the time, the Bohr-Sommerfeld theory was being overturned by the new quantum mechanics of Werner Heisenberg and Paul Dirac.
 In 1928, Sommerfeld set off on a world tour.
 On his advice, Peierls moved to the University of Leipzig, where Heisenberg had been appointed to a chair in 1927.

 Heisenberg set Peierls a research project on ferromagnetism.
 It was known that this was caused by the spin of the electrons in the metal aligning; but the reason for this was unknown.
 Heisenberg suspected that it was caused by a quantum mechanical effect, caused by the Pauli exclusion principle.
 Peierls was unable to develop the theory, but work on Hall effect was more productive.
 The anomalous Hall effect could not be explained with the classical theory of metals, and Heisenberg sensed an opportunity to demonstrate that quantum mechanics could explain it.
 Peierls was able to do so, resulting in his first published paper.